 Clinical interests: Heart Problems, Type 2 Diabetes, Sports Physicals, Obesity, Immunization, Skin Issues, ...
 (Read more)

-Dr. Harrison Tong practices family medicine in Stoughton, WI and Edgerton, WI.
-He accepts the following insurance: Medicare and Kaiser Permanente.
-Dr. Tong graduated from Des Moines University, College of Osteopathic Medicine.
+Dr. Harrison Tong specializes in family medicine and practices in Stoughton, WI and Edgerton, WI.
+Dr. Tong accepts Medicare and Kaiser Permanente insurance.
+He graduated from Des Moines University, College of Osteopathic Medicine.

 Conditions / Treatments